-Grievance Procedure, Classics
+Grievance Procedure, Department of Classics

 To articulate the procedure for hearing grievances arising within the Department of Classics.

 Pursuant to Article XII of the University Senate Code and VII of the University Senate Rules and Regulations of the University of Kansas, Lawrence, the Department of Classics establishes the following procedure to hear grievances arising within the Department.
 Appeal of a grievance heard at a subordinate unit level is to the Judicial Board, not to the College.
 This procedure shall not be used to hear disputes assigned to other hearing bodies under USRR Article VI, Section 4.

 For disputes involving alleged academic misconduct, see the College of Liberal Arts and Sciences’ policy on academic misconduct.
 For alleged violations of student rights, the initial hearing normally will be at the unit level.
 There is an option to hold an initial hearing at the Judicial Board level if both parties agree, or either party petitions the Judicial Board chair to have the hearing at the Judicial Board level and the petition is granted.
 The petition must state why a fair hearing cannot be obtained at the unit level; the opposing party has an opportunity to respond to the petition (USRR 18.104.22.168).